lmcrean/Hoverboard/README.md

 - essential details: name, address, school.
 - how did you find out about our product?

-#### Future features to include

-*Home Page/ after Hoverboard's mission, more educational info about the need for VLE's/ paperless schools*

-*persuasive statistics*

-*advantages of paperless schools*

-*visualise the BEFORE and AFTER customer experience with img slider*

-*PHP database*

 ## Initial Research
 [see full documentation of initial research here](https://github.com/lmcrean/Hoverboard/wiki/Initial-Research)